 This corn pudding recipe meets all the requirements.
 Its full name would be Ultimate Skillet Corn Pudding with Masa, Mesquite and Bacon.
 And normally for an “ultimate” version of something savory like this I would add some cheese.
 But in this case I really didn’t feel the cheese would enhance the dish but would interfere with with the magic of the masa harina and mesquite powder.

 Those two ingredients really do wonders here.
 The masa harina enhances the corn flavor (because really, the corn flavor is the best part about corn pudding, right?) while the mesquite powder adds a flavor dimension that will simply knock your socks off!
 In a matter of speaking.

-I first heard about mesquite powder from one of our readers, Susan, shortly after launching my blog 3 years ago (can you believe it’s been that long already?!).
+I first heard about mesquite powder from one of our readers, Susan, several years ago.
 She told me how she makes her own mesquite powder from the pods that grow near her home and praised this curious substance for its amazing flavor.
 I was really intrigued and naturally had to look into it.
 The moment I tried some I was sold.

 Mesquite powder (aka mesquite flour) comes from mesquite pods that allowed to fully ripen and are the gently dried at low temperatures and then milled into a fine powder.
 Much of the mesquite powder on the market comes from Peru.
 The brand I’ve been using, Terrasoul, is organic and raw, never having been heated above 118 degrees F.

 Mesquite powder is great added to smoothies, raw desserts and energy bars and is a great source of vitamins and minerals, including calcium, fiber, protein and amino acids.
 While we’re not capitalizing on its raw qualities in this cooked recipe, we’re using it for its amazing flavor.
 And I’ll tell you, a little goes a long way!